quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 {{QLOG-H3}}.

-This field is defined here as a CDDL extension point (a "socket" or "plug") named `$ProtocolEventBody`.
+This field is defined here as a CDDL extension point (a "socket" or "plug") named `$ProtocolEventData`.
 Other documents MUST properly extend this extension point when defining new data field content options to enable automated validation of aggregated qlog schemas.